Friday Night Blues: Content

 The title track of his 1980 album, the album's artwork plays off the song's theme: A husband who would rather lie on the couch, watch television and relax after a hard week at work, while his wife is dressed up and wants him to treat her to a Friday night on the town.

-The song takes a look at her loneliness and longing for attention from her husband – presumably, he's some sort of businessman who has spent the week on the road making deals – who ignores her when he is home.
-Those emotions persist during the week (when he is presumably absent), as she's left to watch daytime television, do typical housework and talk with a neighbor about domestic life, and build to their apex by Friday night ... when she has the "Friday night blues" after she realizes he just wants to stay home and her need for a night out conflicts with his need to de-stress on Friday night.
+The song takes a look at her loneliness and longing for attention from her husband – presumably, he's some sort of businessman who has spent the week on the road making deals – who ignores her when he is at home.
+Those emotions persist during the week (when he is absent), as she's left to watch daytime television, do typical housework and talk with a neighbor about domestic life, and build to their apex by Friday night ... when she has the "Friday night blues" after she realizes he just wants to stay home and her need for a night out conflicts with his need to de-stress himself on Friday nights.